Ivan-Alba/42-common-core/README.md

 ### Key Features:

-- Competitive Multiplayer: Core interactive gameplay optimized for real-time competition between users.
+- PvP & PvE Game Modes: Choose your challenge by competing against other users in real-time PvP battles or testing your skills in PvE mode.
+- Dynamic AI Opponents: The PvE experience features an intelligent AI system with variable difficulty levels that adapt based on the selected game mode, providing a fair challenge for beginners and a true test for veterans.
 - Automated Matchmaking: An efficient system that pairs available players for immediate game sessions.
-- Achievement System: A set of unlockable milestones that recognize and reward specific Paso 1player accomplishments and milestones.
+- Achievement System: A robust set of unlockable milestones that recognize and reward player accomplishments, offering exclusive rewards as you progress.
-- Social Connectivity: A streamlined friend management system to build a network of competitive peers and track their activity.
+- Social Connectivity: A streamlined friend management system to build a network of competitive peers, manage requests, and track friend activity.
-- Global Ranking: A dynamic leaderboard that displays player standings and performance metrics across the platform.
+- Global Leaderboards: A dynamic ranking system that displays top player standings and performance metrics across the entire platform.
-- Profile & Progress Tracking: Secure user accounts that store detailed match history, statistics, and earned rewards.
+- Profile & Progress Tracking: Personalized user accounts that securely store detailed match history, performance statistics, and earned collections.

 ## Instructions